1. Home

 Technologies used for indoor positioning systems.

-IPS classification
+IPS classification.

 To implement an indoor positioning technology, you might need different hardware and software solutions as well as positioning methods.
 Thus, you can use a tag to track a moving object and a beacon if the object is stationary.
 Tags are normally smaller and lighter than beacons; however, both of them have various configurations that differ in price and complexity.
 You can program the devices according to your needs, for example, to provide two-way communication.